tesujimath/o-my-soul/content/post/why-have-you-forsaken-me/index.md

 Here is hope, and here are reasons for hope.
 Let's consider four reasons.

 Firstly and most obviously, the Lord is trustworthy.
-Those who went before us cried out to God, they trusted him, and he delivered them.
-He delivered them.
+Those who went before us cried out to God, they trusted him, and he delivered them. _He delivered them_.
 They were not put to shame.

 {{< quote source="Malachi 3:6" url="/ref/malachi" >}}
 “For I the LORD do not change; therefore you, O children of Jacob, are not consumed.”